sir-radar/sir-radar/README.md

 - 😎 &nbsp; I am a jolly good fella.
 - 🤔 &nbsp; Exploring new technologies and fixing bugs in production 😜.
-- 💼 &nbsp; Working as a Software Engineer at SBSC [http://sbsc.com/].
+- 💼 &nbsp; Working as a Frontend Engineer at Modus Create [https://moduscreate.com/].

 <h3> 🛠 &nbsp;Tech Stack</h3>